-- 2.6.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - 2.6.a.
-In addition to the program director, at least two faculty members must have certification in advanced peri-operative TEE by the NBE.
-(Core) - 2.6.b.
-The faculty must include at least one individual who is certified in critical care medicine through a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) and who practices in an ICU that cares for adult cardiothoracic surgical patients.
-(Core) - 2.6.c.
-The faculty must include at least one physician member certified in cardiology through the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine.
-(Core) - 2.6.d.
-The faculty must include at least one physician member certified in cardiothoracic surgery through the American Board of Surgery or the American Osteopathic Board of Surgery.
-(Core) - 2.7.
-Faculty Responsibilities
+2.6.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core)

+2.6.a.
+The faculty must include at least one individual who is certified in critical care medicine by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) and practices in an intensive care unit (ICU) that cares for pediatric surgical patients. ^(Core)

-Faculty members must be role models of professionalism.
-(Core) - 2.7.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
-(Core)
+- 2.6.b.
+Faculty members certified in critical care medicine by a member board of the ABMS or a certifying board of the AOA must be available for consultation and collaborative management of critically ill patients. ^(Core) - 2.7.
+Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.7.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)